 A non-licensure degree program is also available for those who do not qualify for or are not interested in the licensure or endorsements listed above.
 Individuals who might be interested in this program include principals of private or charter schools and anyone without a state of Wisconsin teaching license.

-Why NLU for Administration and Supervision
+Why NLU for a Master's in Educational Leadership in Administration and Supervision

 What You Will Learn